-Making home made biscuits is very easy and quick, and are so much better then the ones you buy in the store.
-I make these almost every morning and my family eats them up.
-Sever them up with sausage or red eye gravy and eggs and you have a breakfast that will stick with you all morning.
+Making homemade biscuits is very easy and quick and are so much better than the ones you buy in the store.
+I make these almost every morning, and my family eats them up.
+Sever them with sausage or red eye gravy and eggs, and you can have a breakfast that will stick with you all morning.

 This recipe I learned from my grandmother.
-The amount of ingredients is how much I used last time I made these but I make it by sight so the amount my very some, if the mix seems to thin or thick add more flour or milk as needed.
+The amount of ingredients is how much I used last time I made these, but I make it by sight so the amount my very some; if the mix seems too thin or thick, add more flour or milk as needed.

 - 3 cups all purpose flour

 - 1 cup Crisco shortening, I love The butter flavored

 - Mix all dry together, and using your fingers, cut in Crisco or lard like you would for a pie dough until it is crumbly.